 1 pound crabmeat

-Heat oil in 4-quart saucepan over medium heat.
+Heat oil in a 4-quart saucepan over medium heat.
 Add onions, saute until translucent.
-Add garlic, saute for one minutes.
+Add garlic, saute for one minute.
 Combine tomatoes, water, beef bouillon, carrots, potatoes, and Old Bay.
 Increase heat to high and bring to a boil.
 Decrease heat and simmer until potatoes are tender.

-Add peas, corn and crabmeat, reserving some crab for garnish.
-Cover and simmer 10 minutes.
+Add peas, corn, and crabmeat, reserving some crab for garnish.
+Cover and simmer for 10 minutes.
 Serve garnished with crab meat.